-- The political instability and socio-economic vulnerability in Afghanistan are further exacerbated by climate shocks.
-In 2021, Afghanistan was affected by the worst drought in three decades and this has had a very significant impact on water supply and food security, especially in rural areas9.
-Indeed, eighty percent of the country suffers either severe or serious drought, with over 50% of water points drying up in some provinces.
-In addition to drought, more than 29,000 people in 13 provinces were affected by other natural disasters mostly floods throughout Afghanistan in 2021 10.
-Energy is also a growing concern as Afghanistan relies on more than 70% of electricity supplies imported from neighboring countries11.
-With Afghanistan not being able to pay its outstanding dues to its neighbors, power cuts, already common in the past years, may worsen and further threaten the national and sub-national economy, and the already weak provision of services and community livelihoods. - After the powershift in August 2021, the number of violent incidents and conflicts reduced and access to communities previously inaccessible has improved.
+- The political instability and social vulnerability in Afghanistan are exacerbated by climate shocks.
+In 2021, Afghanistan was affected by the worst drought in three decades which had a very significant impact on water supply and food security, especially in rural areas.
+Eighty percent of the country suffers either severe or serious drought, with over 50% of water points drying up in some provinces.
+In addition to the drought, more than 29,000 people in 13 provinces were affected by other natural disasters mostly floods throughout Afghanistan in 2021.
+Energy is also a growing concern as Afghanistan relies on more than 70% of electricity supplies imported from neighboring countries.
+With Afghanistan not being able to pay its outstanding dues to its neighbors, power cuts, a common occurrence in the past years, may worsen and further threaten the national and sub-national economy, and the already weak provision of services and community livelihoods. - After the power shift in August 2021, the number of violent incidents and conflicts reduced and access to communities previously inaccessible has improved.
 Since then, humanitarian and development organizations, including the United Nations and civil society organizations have been providing broader assistance and support to essential services for communities across the country.
-However, security remains volatile as clashes and violence incidents affecting civilians continue to happen in both urban and rural areas12.
-Heavy-handed community security under the de facto authorities, and increasing activity of ISKP13 and other Non-State Armed Groups (NSAG) remain of concern.
-Besides, internal displacement, unemployment and perceived competition over resources and jobs may rapidly deteriorate and hinder social cohesion within and between communities 14 affecting particularly the most vulnerable people and minorities. - The human rights situation is deteriorating very rapidly, women and girls are highly affected and at risk of gender-based violence in this new socio-political landscape.
+However, security remains volatile as clashes and violence incidents affecting civilians continue to happen in both urban and rural areas.
+Heavy-handed community security under the de facto authority and increasing activity of ISKP and other Non-State Armed Groups (NSAG) are threatening community security.
+Besides, internal displacement, unemployment and competition over resources and jobs may rapidly deteriorate and hinder social cohesion within and between communities 17 affecting particularly the most vulnerable people and minorities.
+The human rights situation is deteriorating very rapidly, women and girls are highly affected and at risk of gender-based violence in this new socio-political landscape.
 Girls' rights to education and women's right to work and qualified jobs have been limited.
-Freedom of movement and travel has also been conditioned in some cases to the presence of a close male escort (mahram)15.
-In the face of severe economic hardship and associated displacement, many affected populations have limited opportunities to support themselves and their families.
+Freedom of movement and travel has also been conditioned in some cases to the presence of a close male escort (mahram).
+18 In the face of severe economic hardship and associated displacement, many affected populations have limited opportunities to support themselves and their families.
 These norms have been inhibiting women from working outside the home, and/or relegating them to informal work streams.
-Lack of safe and lucrative livelihood opportunities not only increases women's economic dependence on others but can also elevate their vulnerability to violence.
-Access to justice at all levels, based on international human rights standards, has reduced considerably while a highly decentralized arrangement for community justice and mediation is now16 placed under the
+Lack of safe and lucrative livelihood opportunities not only increases girls' economic dependence on others but can also elevate their vulnerability to violence.
+Access to justice at all levels, based on international human rights standards, has reduced considerably

-9 Humanitarian Needs and Planned Response (2022) - HRP 2022 Summary V03 copy (reliefweb.int)
+&lt;sup>12 Humanitarian Needs and Planned Response 2022.
+HRP 2022 Summary V03 copy (reliefweb.int)

-10 Afghan communities are highly prone to intense and recurring natural hazards such as flooding, earthquakes, snow avalanches, landslides, and droughts (Afghanistan Humanitarian Response Plan, 2022).
+&lt;sup>13 Afghan communities are highly prone to intense and recurring natural hazards such as flooding, earthquakes, snow avalanches, landslides, and droughts (Afghanistan Humanitarian Response Plan, 2022).

-11 Afghanistan's energy is managed by the State energy monopoly 'Da Afghanistan Breshna Sherkat (DABS)'.
+Afghanistan's energy is managed by the State energy monopoly 'Da Afghanistan Breshna Sherkat (DABS)'.
 Electricity is mostly imported from Uzbekistan, Tajikistan, Turkmenistan, and Iran.
-Debts to foreign supplies accounts for approximately USD 90 million.
-For more details, see: Afghanistan Can't Pay Its Electricity Bills - The Diplomat.
+Debts to foreign supplies accounts for around USD 90 million.
+Afghanistan Can't Pay Its Electricity Bills - The Diplomat.
 Accessed on 21 Jan 2022.